 The first time that you open a message that uses restricted permission, Outlook must connect to a licensing server to verify your credentials and download a use license.
 The use license defines the level of access that you have to a file.
 After the certificate is installed, you can view the contents of the message by opening the message.

 If your organization uses an IRM server, your administrator can advise you on how to set permissions.
-However, most home and personal e-mail accounts do not use an IRM server.
+However, many home and personal email accounts don’t use an IRM server.
 In that case, your first attempt to set permissions on a message opens a dialog box in which Outlook prompts you to sign up for a free trial on an IRM server.
-A temporary credential is available by clicking Yes and signing up for a Rights Management (RM) account certificate for your outgoing e-mail address.
-Your e-mail address must be Windows Live ID enabled.
-If you don't have a Windows Live ID e-mail address, you can quickly get a free Windows Live ID.
+A temporary credential is available by clicking Yes and signing up for a Rights Management (RM) account certificate for your outgoing email address.
+Your email address must be Microsoft account enabled.
+If you don't have a Microsoft account email address, you can quickly get a free Microsoft account.